Privacy Policy

 This privacy policy applies to: Mind Balance System ApS.
 CVR no: 39073994

-PROCESSING PERSONAL DATA ABOUT CONTACT PERSONS AT OUR SUPPLIERS AND OUR CUSTOMERS
+PROCESSING OF PERSONAL DATA ABOUT CONTACT PERSONS AT OUR SUPPLIERS AND OUR CUSTOMERS

-Mind Balance System is the data controller for the processing of the personal data we have received about you.
-We can be contacted via the following details:
+Mind Balance System is the data controller for the processing of the personal data that we have received about you.
+We can be contacted via the following information:

 Mind Balance System ApS